ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om3.md

 ### Saving model restarts

-{{ model }} outputs restart files after every run to allow for subsequent runs to start from a previously saved model state.<br>
+By default, {{ model }} outputs restart files after every run to allow for subsequent runs to start from a previously saved model state.<br>
 Restart files can occupy a significant amount of disk space, and keeping a lot of them is often not necessary.

 _Payu_ can be configured to prune the number of restart files kept.
 By default, _payu_ will only keep most recent couple of restarts and the restarts from every fifth model run.
 For more information and to change this setting, check [_payu_ Configuration Settings documentation](https://payu.readthedocs.io/en/latest/config.html#model).